CorMazz/chronolab/chronolab/README.md

 This was implemented on the backend in the `/src-tauri/src/global_state.rs` file with a Rust struct and on the frontend in the `/src/hooks/useGlobalState.ts` file using a custom React hook.
 The custom React hook returns wrapped versions of standard React state modifying functions that first update the global state contained in the `global_state.rs` file, and then update the local state from the standard `useState()` React hook.
 The custom React hook also has a `useEffect` which places a listener on the container component that listens for the global events emitted by `global_state.rs` which indicate that a specific part of the global state has changed.

+### TimeZones

+On both the backend and the frontend we shall ignore timezones, because I don't want to deal with them and the user probably doesn't either.
+All datetimes on the backend will be NaiveDateTimes, and on the frontend, timezones will be "naive" in that I will artificially coerce them to UTC using the date-fns-tz library.

 ## Potential Features

 1. **Configuration File Saving Current Layout/Application State (loaded files, video section labeling, etc)**